GEMScienceTools/CatalogueTool-Lite/README.md

   * *SetField* - Set database key field to a specific value
   * *GetIndex* - Get event index from ID string
   * *SetID* - Regenerate progressive IDs
+These methods are grouped in four main categories, we are described in the following.

 ### 1.3 - Catalogue I/O
 Once instantiated an catalogue object, the database can be inflated manually (element by element) or by parsing an external source file.
-A parsed catalogue can also be manually augmented with new information.
+A parsed catalogue, however, can also be manually augmented with new available information.

 #### 1.3.1 - Creating a Catalogue Manually
-As an example, database items can be created manually in these ways:
+As an example, database items can be created manually in this way:
 ~~~python
 import Catalogue as Cat
 Db = Cat.Database('MyCat')